matjaz99/eventlogger/README.md

 Rules are powerful and efficient way to check the contents of event message and act upon it.
 Rule specifies a search pattern and an action that must be executed when event matches that search pattern.

 Rules file is in yaml format.
+Default location of rules file is `/opt/eventlogger/rules/event_rules.yml`, but it can be overridden with environment variable `EVENTLOGGER_EVENT_RULES_CONFIG_FILE`.

 Rules are grouped into groups.
 Each group has a `name`, `endpoint` and a list of `rules`.
 The `endpoint` will limit the processing of rules only to events received on specified endpoint.